 [Section 9.16 amended by No. 17 of 2009 s.
 42.]

 9.17.
-Content of notice
+Notice, content of

 (1) An infringement notice is to be in the prescribed form and is to —

-(a) contain a description of the alleged offence;
+(a) contain a description of the alleged offence; and

 (b) advise that if the alleged offender does not wish to be prosecuted for the alleged offence in a court, the amount of money specified in the notice as being the modified penalty for the offence may be paid to an authorised person within a period of 28 days after the giving of the notice; and